vasavi245/week9_Readme_Generator/ReadmeGenerated.md

   6. [Questions](#Questions)
   ## Installation
-  To install necessary dependencies, run the following commands: npm install npm i axios npm i util
+  To install necessary dependencies, run the following commands:
+  * npm install
+  * npm i axios
+  * npm i util

   ## Usage
   This application is used to generate readme for the projects, add any screen shots of the running application
   ## Contributing
   miniproject in UWA Coding Bootcamp
   ## Tests
-  run "npm test" to run tests
+  to run tests type "npm test" in command line
   ## License
   ![GitHub](https://img.shields.io/github/license/vasavi245/week9_Readme_Generator?style=plastic)
   ## Questions